mahalrs/newsum/README.md

 ### Visualization

-By default, each experiment will stores stores logs to `logs` directory.
+By default, each experiment stores logs to `logs` directory.
 To visualize in Tensorboard, run:

 ```sh
 tensorboard --logdir ./logs